 Would not that be more satisfactory, funny and inspiring?

 And by the way, It might also help you to save some money and learn something new.

-When I came back from my trip in 2016 I wanted to hang on the wall some postcards and therefore I was searching for frames.
+When I came back from my cycling trip in 2016 I wanted to hang on the wall some postcards and therefore I was searching for frames.

 I had a look around and on the internet but afterwords I just felt emptied.
 I spent so much time in front of a screen or in the crowded city center looking for frames I did not even liked!

 They are all the same, same colors, same shape, same everything.